vendrhub/vendr-documentation/content/docs/packages/checkout/1.0.0/getting-started/installation.md

 Before upgrading, it is always advisable to take a complete backup of your site/database.
 Every effort has been made to ensure that Vendr Checkout will upgrade gracefully, but there is always a risk that something may not install as expected.

 </message-box>

+Vendr Checkout used a combination of database migrations and a manual install dashboard for both installs and upgrades.
+Upgrading is generally a case of installing the latest version of the top of the existing package and running through the installation steps again.